Medical License Direct

 Perhaps you need multiple state medical licenses or information about a

 telemedicine license.
-Licensing

 Discounts are available for multi-state acquisitions.

-850-623-1302, weekdays 7:30 am to 5:00 pm and Saturdays 9:00 to noon CST for a FREE initial
+Call, 850-471-8648, weekdays 9:00 am to 5:00 pm CST for a FREE initial consultation or quote.

-or two during business hours.
+within a few hours during business hours.

 We also offer a

 pre-qualification form for your convenience.
-Or, please click here for our paper or
+Or, please click HERE for our paper or

 online form and we'll get started right away.